Uyiosa joined our social enterprise course in 2018 and has now been awarded €5000 to get his business idea off the ground...Read Story

 We’re aiming to reach 2000 in 3 years, creating links between employers and our migrant communities and highlighting the skills available.

-Digital manufacturing is a key skills need for the region, and we’re planning on training 250 future makes in this exciting new skill.
+Digital fabrication is a key skills need for the region, and we’re planning on training 250 future makes in this exciting new skill

 Start your own Social Enterprise – Birmingham